jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization: Part 3 SIMD, Compiler Flags and Architecture.md

 ### Actually compiling for your CPU: `-march=native`

-​	[Optimizing code can be strange.](https://stackoverflow.com/questions/19470873/why-does-gcc-generate-15-20-faster-code-if-i-optimize-for-size-instead-of-speed?rq=1) One of the reasons that optimizing can strange is because it is necessary to take into account the hardware that is actually going to run the hardware. **By default**, most compilers choose to generate code that run **best on an average CPU**, and **not best on your CPU.** This means that it has to take into account compatibility issues and whether a given instruction will be generally available or not.
+​	[Optimizing code can be strange.](https://stackoverflow.com/questions/19470873/why-does-gcc-generate-15-20-faster-code-if-i-optimize-for-size-instead-of-speed?rq=1) One of the reasons that optimizing can strange is because it is necessary to take into account the hardware that is actually going to run the hardware. **By default**, most compilers choose to generate code that run **best on an *average* CPU**, and **not best on *your* CPU.** This means that it has to take into account compatibility issues and whether a given instruction will be generally available or not.
 This compatibility issue happens to be present in the SIMD instruction generation we need to speedup the code.

 ​	Modern CPUs can have a lot of moving parts, and quite a few quirks too when compared to "old" CPUs, in the 2000s and before.
 When you arrive in a modern day processor, you see things like the **absolute beast** shown below in the diagram of the architecture of my CPU, the Zen 2 micro-architecture.
 Each core have an overall structure described in the diagram, which have 4 [ALU](https://en.wikipedia.org/wiki/Arithmetic_logic_unit)s for computing up to 4 independent integer instructions per core per clock, and 3 [AGU](https://en.wikipedia.org/wiki/Address_generation_unit)s for computing memory addresses of data that needs to be used.
 Most of this stuff is hidden from both of the user and the developer, appearing a somewhat "free" performance gain ([at least most of the time](https://en.wikipedia.org/wiki/Branch_predictor)).

 ​	Regarding the CPU, each core hash two floating point units, with 4 "pipes" each, supporting a "single-op AVX256".
 What this means is that the CPU can process those FMA3 instructions mentioned before, on 4 blocks of 64-bit floats.
 The deal is: Not all CPUs support AVX256, specially older CPUs.
-The first introduction of AVX256 to x86 processors was in the Intel Haswell micro-architecture, which is why AVX2 is also referred as Haswell New Instructions.
+The first introduction of AVX256 to x86 processors was in the Intel Haswell micro-architecture, which is why AVX2 is sometimes referred as Haswell New Instructions.

 ​	As mentioned, the compiler will produce by default the best code it can for the **broadest possible** range of CPU architectures, and since AVX2 is not that available, it **will not produce** AVX2 code **unless explicitly instructed**.
 What the compiler actually does is produce is code for an older set of of SIMD instructions [called SSE](https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions), which are more widely available.
 SSE happen to be a SIMD standard that can process 2 streams of floats (called pipes), while AVX256 can process 4 streams simultaneously for potentially twice the performance.